Calgary

 Police say 7 adults, 1 youth taken to hospital

-The Calgary Police Service said it is investigating an equipment collapse incident that sent 8 people to the hospital on June 28.
+Calgary police are looking for footage related to an equipment collapse incident that sent eight people to the hospital on Saturday.
 (David Bell/CBC)

-Naija Market Day organizers did not immediately respond to questions about the equipment collapse.
+Naija Market Day organizers have not responded to questions about the equipment collapse.